 This action will open up the Cloudflare tab under the add-on tab.

 You need to set these three settings in the Cloudflare add-on tab:

-There are other Cloudflare setting you might want to play with in the WP Rocket.
+You might want to play other Cloudflare settings within the WP Rocket.
 Like the development mode.

 And the Optimal setting option.
 Relative Protocol

-Let’s walk through each setting options one after the other.
+Let’s walk through each setting option one after the other.

 This option lets you toggle the Cloudflare development mode on/off.
 So you can safely temporarily suspend Cloudflare edge caching and the minification features.

 This is useful for selecting a pre-defined performance option for improving your site through Cloudflare.

 - It deactivates the rocket loader.